-August 6 and 9 of this year mark the 60th anniversaries of the nuclear bombings of Hiroshima and Nagasaki.
+August 6 and 9 mark the anniversaries of the nuclear bombings of Hiroshima and Nagasaki.
 Numerous historical and personal accounts will emerge in the press, recounting the destructiveness, inhumanity, and long-term misery created by the two U.S. bombs.

 Nuclear weaponry, as an indiscriminate killing force responsible for unspeakable atrocities, is truly weaponry of a different type.
 Many accounts will attribute the horrific bombings to the cruel pragmatism of U.S. generals, or the ignorance of White House decision makers.
 Some will defend the bombs as an unfortunate example of military expedience.
 Ultimately—we will be reminded—the bombs compelled an immediate Japanese surrender and achieved the victory over fascism.